whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-15-Glossybox-Subscription-Box-October-2015-Review.md

 <DL>
 <DT>Vichy IDÉALIA Skin Sleep</DT>
-<DD>Deluxe Sample Size 15ml., Value $10.50</DD>
+<DD>Deluxe Sample Size 15ml., Value $10.50 (Full Size 50ml, $35)</DD>
 </DL>

 <p>I've heard of this brand but never used anything by them.
 This is a night cream that will restore and repair your skin while you sleep.
 It's paraben free and safe for sensitive skin.
 It promises smoother, more luminous, and rested-looking skin.
 We shall see about that.
-The size is quite good to try for a month I believe, but I typically only use a smal amount when it comes to night creams since I have combination/oily skin, so perhaps that's why it tends to last longer for me.</p>
+The size is quite good to try for a month I believe, so I'm happy about that, but I typically only use a smal amount when it comes to night creams since I have combination/oily skin, so perhaps that's why it tends to last longer for me.</p>

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Best Glossybox EVER!
-I absolutely love everything, from the box to all the products. </p>
+I absolutely love everything, from the box to all the products.
+It's hard for us here in the USA to discover and try out new French brands, and I am absolutely grateful that Glossybox decided to do this French-themed box, so thankful.
+The box itself is a work of art which I will be using as decoration and to keep all things French in there.
+I truly hope Glossybox comes out with more themed boxes like this, maybe UK next? ;)</p>

 <p>Not a subscriber?
-You can <a href="https://www.glossybox.com/referal?CI=MTMzODY3"><big>join here</big></a> to start receiving their pretty pink boxes filled with beauties!</p>
+You can <a href="https://www.glossybox.com/referal?CI=MTMzODY3"><big>visit their website or subscribe here</big></a> to start receiving their pretty pink boxes filled with beauties every month!</p>
 <br>

 <TABLE  BORDER="5" style="width:50%">